-A donation invoice is a form which can be used as a receipt when giving a donation to a charity.
-A request for a donation invoice should always be made when donating to a 501(c)(3) tax-exempt organization for tax purposes.
+A donation invoice is a form that can be kept as a receipt after giving a donation to charity.
+A request for a donation should always be made when donating to a 501(c)(3) tax-exempt organization for tax purposes.

 Table of Contents

 - How Much of a Donation is Tax-Deductible?